 In both dictionaries, foreign words borrowed in Arabic are arranged alphabetically.
 If you first attempt with success to find a word by what you believed to be its root, just try looking it up alphabetically.

-Sometimes the second and third radical are the same consonant.
+Sometimes the second and third radicals are the same consonant.
 For example, م ل ل.
 In Hans Wehr, the third radical is then ignored, so you would find مل listed after م ك ن and before م ل ء.
 In the Lingualism Arabic Learner’s Dictionary, all three radicals determine its alphabetical ordering, so it would be found between م ل ك and م ل ء.

 Wehr doesn’t explicitly show augmented forms of verbs.
 (Students will know augmented verbs as measures represented by Roman numerals.
 For example, measure X verbs prefix استـ to the three radicals.)
 So, instead of استخدم, Wehr will simply list English translations in the entry for the unaugmented verb خدم after the Roman numeral X. You will need to be able to reconstruct in your mind what the verb pattern is for measure X. In the Lingualism Arabic Learner’s Dictionary (ALD), on the other hand, both the Roman numeral and augmented verb itself are shown in a separate entry.